Independence, flexibility, and unlimited financial potential — these are all inviting parts of a freelancing lifestyle.

-Before broaching the subject, put together a clear proposal that communicates your rates and the value you can offer as a freelancer.
+Before broaching the subject, put together a clear proposal for freelance work that communicates your rates and the value you can offer as a freelancer.
 Once a client accepts your proposal, be sure to get the terms of your agreement in writing.
 This can protect your relationship if needs change over time.

 Contact companies you want to work with.